 “From Midnight to Guntown is a beautifully written portrait of the complex and criminal underworlds of rural Mississippi.
 With humor and pathos, retired prosecutor John Hailman captures in a subtle way the individual lives of bank robbers, drug dealers, and racist killers, a cast of characters reminiscent of the best Faulkner novels.
 By the end of the book, the criminals, police, and judges have become so familiar to the reader, they are like an extended, if highly dysfunctional, family.
 Hailman knows this world intimately, and his book brings people vividly to life, touching the heart of the reader.”

-Hailman’s latest work, Return to Guntown: Classic Trials of the Outlaws and Rogues of Faulkner Country is also receiving great reviews.
+Hailman’s work, Return to Guntown: Classic Trials of the Outlaws and Rogues of Faulkner Country is receiving great reviews.
 (See Ace Atkins’s review below.)
 His most recent work is entitled Foreign Missions.